Offset Spider Vane Assemblies

 another holder ).

-ADJUSTMENT = 4 point using stainless steel button head bolts.( 3 adjustment bolts
+= 4 point using stainless steel button head bolts.( 3 adjustment bolts

-and 4 vanes never worked very well one always ends up in front
+and 4 vanes never worked very well one always ends up in front of a vane,

-CENTRAL CROSS PIECES = rectangular aluminum extrusion cross pieces, using the least amount of
+= rectangular aluminum extrusion cross pieces, using the least amount of

-mass to accomplish the task ( no heavy, heat dissipating
+mass to accomplish the task ( no heavy, heat dissipating central hub ).

-DIAGONAL OFFSET = is incorporated right into the aluminum cross pieces
+= is incorporated right into the aluminum cross pieces ( something that

 also include your